Product Strategy

 There’s a well-worn saying in product circles: show me your roadmap and I’ll tell you your strategy.
 But roadmaps are aspirational.
 They’re manicured.
 They’re PowerPoint slides.

-If you want to understand what a product truly is what it believes, what it commits to, and where it’s going you need to read three different artifacts: the UI, the API contract, and the data model.
-Each one holds a different truth.
-Each one speaks to a different audience.
-And the gap between them is usually where technical debt, strategic confusion, and unmet customer expectations quietly accumulate.
+To understand what a product truly is, what it believes, what it commits to, and where it’s going, you need to read three different artifacts: the UI, the API contract, and the data model.
+Each holds a different truth.
+Each speaks to a different audience.
+The gap between them is usually where technical debt, strategic confusion, and unmet customer expectations quietly accumulate.

 The UI: What You Offer to the Customer

 The user interface is the most public face of your product.
-It’s what prospects see in demos, what customers navigate every morning, and what your marketing team screenshots for landing pages.
+Prospects see it in demos, customers navigate it every morning, and your marketing team screenshots it for landing pages.

 The UI can also lie.
-It can show aspirational features still under construction.
-It can hide real power behind confusing navigation.
-It can make a narrow product feel comprehensive, or make a comprehensive product feel shallow.
-This is why product demos can be misleading: what you see in a walkthrough is the best-case interpretation of a codebase, choreographed by someone who knows where the landmines are.
+It can show aspirational features still under construction, hide real power behind confusing navigation, make a narrow product feel comprehensive, or make a comprehensive product feel shallow.
+Product demos can be misleading: what you see in a walkthrough is the best-case interpretation of a codebase, choreographed by someone who knows where the landmines are.

 The UI is a promise.
 Make sure you can keep it.